Privacy Policy

 -Information about your health if relevant to your booking (for example, if you have a physical disability that would require you to have wheelchair access to an apartment).

--We will also collect information that you provide to us through a specific request as part of your booking where you consider it relevant, for example that reveals or is likely to reveal your race or ethnicity, religious or philosophical beliefs, political opinions or information about your sex life or sexual orientation
+-We will also collect information that you provide to us through a specific request as part of your booking where you deem it relevant, for example, that reveals or is likely to reveal your race or ethnicity, religious or philosophical beliefs, political opinions, or details of your sex life or sexual orientation.

 How do we collect your personal information?